About

 Ingrid Halland is an architecture historian and art critic based in Aarhus, Denmark and Oslo, Norway.

 She is associate professor in aesthetics and culture at Aarhus University, Denmark, where she teaches MA courses in contemporary art, aesthetics and cultural theory.
+In 2026, she teaches the MA in Curating at Aarhus University and the course ‘Design and Crisis: Architecture and Urbanism in Times of Emergency’.
 She also holds the position as associate professor II in art history at the University of Bergen.
-From 2020 – 2024 she held the position as associate professor II at the Oslo School of Architecture and Design where she taught and supervised at the PhD programme.
+From 2020 – 2024 she held the position as associate professor II at the Oslo School of Architecture and Design, where she taught and supervised at the PhD programme.

-Her key research interests are aesthetics and material histories, but also include art historiography, design methodologies, artistic research, cybernetics, biology, and exhibition studies.
+Her key research interests are aesthetics and material histories, but also include art historiography, design methodologies, artistic research, and curating, as well as cybernetics, biology, and exhibition theory.
 Her academic work is published in journals such as Log, Architectural Histories, Aggregate, Journal of Design History, INSERT, and Kunst og kultur, and her work as an art critic is published in art magazines, museum catalogues, and artist books.
-Two books are forthcoming in 2026: The short book Design in the series ‘Philosophy now!’ published by H//O//F and Deep White: Unsettling White in Western Art History and Aesthetics, under contract with Brill, edited with Tonje Haugland Sørensen and Helene Engnes Birkeli.

 She is founder and editor-in-chief of Metode, an online publishing platform by ROM for kunst og arkitektur that publishes experimental essays in the fields of art and architecture.